joluc/httpcodes/README.md

 ╰─────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯
 ```

-### Need help?
+### Help

-Just run `httpcodes` without any arguments and it'll show you what to do.
+Run `httpcodes` without arguments to see usage information and examples.

-## Licence
+## License

-This project is licensed under the MIT License (do whatever you want with it).
+This project is licensed under the MIT License.

-## Props
+## Credits

-- Initial HTTP status codes data comes from the awesome [MattIPv4/status-codes](https://github.com/MattIPv4/status-codes) repo (GPL-3.0 License)
+- Initial HTTP status codes data from [MattIPv4/status-codes](https://github.com/MattIPv4/status-codes) (GPL-3.0 License)
-- Added some missing codes (305, 308, 425, 430, 599)
+- Added some standard codes (305, 308, 425, 430, 599) for completeness
-- Built with [lipgloss](https://github.com/charmbracelet/lipgloss) for those sweet purple tables
+- Built with [lipgloss](https://github.com/charmbracelet/lipgloss) for beautiful terminal styling